emmercm/www/src/blog/keep-docker-base-images-updated-with-renovate.md

 All images, especially base images, have a number of potentially vulnerable areas:

-- Large images in general have more surface area for vulnerabilities
+- Large images, in general, have a larger surface area for vulnerabilities
-- Running as the default (root) user, potentially having elevated access on the host machine
+- Running as the default user (root) can give the container elevated access on the host machine
-- Poorly configured defaults
+- Poorly configured defaults can expose sensitive information
-- Vulnerable bundled system libraries
+- Bundled system libraries could have known vulnerabilities
-- Having a package repository tightly coupled with the base image version, where packages for old base images never get updated ([Alpine Linux](https://alpinelinux.org/))
+- In images such as [Alpine Linux](https://alpinelinux.org/), versions of packages available in the package repository are tightly coupled with the image version, so old images don't get updated packages

-Plus, if you're using a base language image such as `golang:1.14` or `node:14.7`, keeping it up to date means you'll have access to all the latest and greatest language features.
+Plus, if you're using a language base image such as `golang:1.14` or `node:14.7`, keeping it up to date means you'll have access to all the latest and greatest language features.

 ## Renovate